 With traditional synthetic hormone replacement therapy, there are few options for adjustment of strength and dosage.
 In light of the fact that each woman is unique her prescriptions should also be unique according to her need.

-What does Amaya - Antiaging, HCG Diet, Weight Loss, Wellness Zerona Clinic recommend to HRT (hormone replacement therapy) users?
+What does Amaya - Antiaging, Kisspeptin Diet, Weight Loss, Wellness Zerona Clinic recommend to HRT (hormone replacement therapy) users?

 Amaya - would like to caution everyone about the risks of synthetic HRT.
 We believe it should be a last resort, not a first choice.
 In general, we recommend that everyone first try a natural approach such as Personal Program or any other program of your choice which offers natural alternatives.
 The Weaning off from synthetic HRT should be gradual,